Ad filmmaker Prakash Varma talks about the making of Vodafone’s Zoozoos

 “We have a great working relationship with Platypus, and they hired some of the best professionals in the industry, on this project.
 The 30 films were shot in 10 days by cinematographer Vicky Turpin,” says Prakash.
 He adds that online, the ad is right on top of the list of the ‘10 best ads in the world’.

 Quite an achievement for a filmmaker, who was born and brought up in Alappuzha.
-He joined the ad world as an assistant of Bangalore-based V.K.
-Prakash, an ad filmmaker.
+After his graduation, he worked as assistant to film directors Lohitadas and Viji Thampy.
+Eventually, he joined the ad world as an assistant of Bangalore-based V.K.
+Prakash, an ad filmmaker who has made a mark as a director (think “Moonamathoral” and “Freaky Chakra”).